Title and Organization:

 Nicole has authored two books -- Educating All God’s Children and Schools In Crisis.
 She has appeared in several media outlets, including CNN, NPR, Politico and ABC News; her organization’s work has been featured in dozens of publications.
 Nicole is an Aspen Institute Education Fellow, a former Mind Trust Education Entrepreneur Fellow, a Praxis Fellow and speaks regularly at national conferences.
 Christianity Today Magazine named her one of the 50 Women Leaders Influencing the Church and Culture and the New Schools Venture Fund named her Entrepreneur To Watch.

 Nicole serves on the board of several non-profits and is involved in local community organizations.
-She and her husband, Alonzo, live in the Washington, DC area and have three children.
 She is a Fellow of the 7th class of the Pahara-Aspen Education Fellowship and a member of the Aspen Global Leadership Network.